Robert Irving (naval officer): Career

-the ships Samaria, Ascania, Laconia, Franconia, Scythia, and (from 1931) the Aquitania.
+the ships Samaria, Ascania, Laconia, Franconia, Scythia, and Aquitania.
 In 1932 he was appointed as the R.N.R. aide-de-camp to King George V.

 In 1937, Irving succeeded Captain R. V. Peel as captain of the almost new Queen Mary, in service only since May 1936, and in 1938 he was appointed as Commodore of the Cunard White Star fleet.

 In August 1938, Irving took the Blue Riband from the French liner Normandie when he brought the Queen Mary over the Atlantic from east to west in three days, 21 hours, and 48 minutes, beating the previous trans-Atlantic speed record.

 On 18 October 1938, Irving was acclaimed for his seamanship when he successfully docked the Queen Mary without the help of tugboats, as the tug-men were on strike.
 He used only his skill as a master mariner and two men in a rowing boat to get his ship into the North River pier on 50th Street.
 He later said he had been praying to Saint Christopher.

 Irving was knighted in the 1943 Birthday Honours.